 The news always shows the most negative aspects and there are very few reports about all of the wonderful and great things about the continent, so it’s not uncommon to feel nervous about going there.
 I was scared and a little confused about the lack of info the first time I went to Africa too.

 Africa is a huge continent made up of 54 countries.
 Of course there are dangerous places, but there are dangerous parts of Europe, Asia, South America, North America etc!
 It’s now over six years since I first stepped foot on African soil and I’ve never regretted travelling there solo, in fact it turned out to be the best decision of my life.

 To help you prepare for your upcoming travels, I’ve put together a guide with all my top tips and best advice for travel in Africa, based on my experiences and all the things I was curious about before I went.

-I originally wrote this post for solo female travellers, but it’s pretty universal, so it will apply to men, couple and groups of friends too!
-I don’t mean to generalise, and not everything will apply to everywhere, but you’ll get the idea.
-Just remember, always do your research into the specific countries you are going to, keep your wits about you and exercise a lot of common sense.
+I originally wrote this post for solo female travellers, but it’s pretty universal, so it will apply to men, couples and groups of friends too!
+I don’t want to generalise too much, but some things are kind of universal.
+Not everything will apply to everywhere, but you’ll get the idea.
+Just remember, always do your research into the specific countries you are going to, check out my other Africa posts, keep your wits about you and exercise a lot of common sense.

 Before You Go

 Planning for Africa might seem a little daunting at first.
 I remember scouring the internet for all kinds of information and it was so confusing!
 But hopefully this guide will help!
 Enjoy the planning stages and use the time to prepare yourself physically and psychologically (as my friend Moses would say) for the trip ahead.
 Get informed and excited and most of all don’t panic!!